jbush001/NyuziToolchain/README.md

-This is a toolchain for an an experimental GPGPU architecture (https://github.com/jbush001/GPGPU), including a C/C++ compiler, assembler, and linker, based on the LLVM compiler infrastructure and clang compiler.
+This is a toolchain for an an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).
+It includes a C/C++ compiler, assembler, and linker based on the LLVM compiler infrastructure, clang compiler, and mclinker projects.

 ## Building

 ### Requirements
+- gcc 4.7+ or Apple clang 4.2+
 - cmake 2.8.8
-- libxml
 - python 2.7
-- gcc 4.7+ or Apple clang 4.2+
+- libxml (including headers)
+- zlib (including headers)
 - bison 2.7+
 - flex 2.5+

-On Ubuntu, these can be installed by using: sudo apt-get install libxml2-dev cmake gcc g++ python bison flex.
+On Ubuntu, these can be installed by using:

+    sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev.

-On MacOS, I'd recommend installing a package manager like MacPorts to get install/upgrade these.
-Apple likes their command line utilities... well aged.
+On MacOS, I'd recommend installing a package manager like MacPorts to install/upgrade these.
+Apple likes their command line utilities... finely aged.

 ### Compiling